mgmarlow/mgmarlow.com/content/words/2024-12-10-common-react-mistake.md

 ---
 title: The Most Common React Mistake
 date: 2024-12-10
+description: |
+  React promises that "learning React is learning programming" but the framework has its own share of subtle complexities that stretch well beyond vanilla JavaScript.
 ---

 The React homepage promises that "learning React is learning programming" and I